valtimo-platform/valtimo-documentation/release-notes/major9/09.25.0/valtimo-backend-libraries.md

 * **Improved error handling and logging in case of unsupported JWT token**

-  A missing or empty email address in the JWT token no longer causes nullpointer exceptions.
+  A missing or empty email address in the JWT token no longer causes a null pointer exception.

 * **Case search field configuration ordering**